What is Pupil Premium?

 · Supporting pupils with uniform and access to other services.

-We are looking at systems of evaluation to assess the impact of the catch-up funding received.
+We are looking at systems of evaluation (both, internal and external) to assess the impact of the catch-up funding received.
 Teachers report that the focus on literacy and numeracy enables disadvantaged pupils to better access the secondary curriculum.

 For the current academic year our pupil premium spending and our literacy and catch-up premium will be allocated under the same headings as last academic year.
 We are using the ‘Access Project’ in Year 10, 11 and Sixth Form to ensure that our highly able, disadvantaged students are getting additional support to close the gap on their advantaged peers.